RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 D	is	incorrect	because	Desktop	as	a	Service	(DaaS)	is	very	similar	to PaaS,	in	that	the	cloud	provider	delivers	the	framework	and	platform, but	it	is	up	to	the	cloud	customer	to	deploy	and	configure	its	specific applications	and	services	that	will	run	within	the	framework.

-### [important] Question # 10 - Which	type	of	cloud	service	category	would	having	a	vendor-neutral encryption	scheme	for	data	at	rest	(DAR)	be	the	MOST	important?
+### [very important] Question # 10 - Which	type	of	cloud	service	category	would	[having	a	vendor-neutral encryption	scheme]	for	data	at	rest	(DAR)	be	the	MOST	important?
 A.	Public
 B.	Hybrid
 C.	Private
 D.	Community
 Answer: B.

-With	the	hybrid	cloud	category,	a	vendor-neutral	solution	for encryption	would	be	the	most	important	because	the	application	and data	would	span	more	than	one	cloud	provider.
+**With	the	hybrid	cloud	category,	a	vendor-neutral	solution	for encryption	would	be	the	most	important	because	the	application	and data	would	span	more	than	one	cloud	provider.
 There	is	little	chance of	success	or	scalability	with	the	utilization	of	an	encryption	scheme from	one	cloud	provider,	and	it	wouldn’t	likely	port	or	work	well	with another.
-By	using	a	vendor-neutral	solution,	a	cloud	customer	can maintain	maximum	flexibility	going	forward	with	a	hybrid	cloud solution.
+By	using	a	vendor-neutral	solution,	a	cloud	customer	can maintain	maximum	flexibility	going	forward	with	a	hybrid	cloud solution**.

 A	is	incorrect	because	a	public	cloud	solution	is	with	a	single	cloud provider,	which	might	provide	built-in	or	proprietary	encryption schemes	that	work	optimally	in	its	environment.
 Care	needs	to	be taken	to	ensure	the	application	and	systems	do	not	get	effectively locked	into	that	provider	because	a	loss	of	portability	and interoperability	can	occur.